rhizoome/git-darcs/README.md

 repository locally.
 Both git and darcs will make sure no history-data is duplicated on disk.
 To create git revision from my working-repositories I clone the tracking repo and pull the patches using `git darcs pull <source>` into the temporary repo.
-I push the git-repo and open PR.
+I push the git-branch and open PR.
 If the code-review requires changes, I update my working-repository and repeat the process.

 ⚠️ **NOTE**: The tool is intentionally very minimal.
 It is for devs, they can